OlliMeeco/meecodocs/getting-started/setting-up.md

 This will generate the Primary and Secondary keys that are required to make requests in the developer portal.

+**Please note that the keys need to be approved by us, and therefore may not be ready for immediate use**

 The Primary key will be added to the `Meeco-Subscription-Key` header in all requests to the portal.

 Once the subscription keys have been activated, you can begin to use them to make requests.